 Esin founded KizCode as a social enterprise in 2016.
 She collaborates with companies in Turkey and the UK to deliver computer-coding workshops to girls and young women.
 The workshops aim to give girls and women the skills to gain financial dependence in migrant patriarchal communities.
 KizCode received an innovative corporate social responsibility award from the Junior Chamber International (JCI) in 2016.
 Esin was also selected as the most successful Women Educator of the Year at Microsoft Turkey’s Women Leaders of Technology award ceremony in 2017.

-Esin’s main research and projects focuses on diversity and girls’ education in migrant and minority group communities.
+Esin’s main research and projects focus on diversity and girls’ education in migrant and minority group communities.
 She provides consultancy services to companies.